-We provide services mainly as an online marketplace connecting investors with borrowers.
-We provide three services for loans facilitated on our marketplace: loan facilitation service, post-origination service (e.g. cash processing and collection services) and guarantee services.
+We provide services primarily as an online marketplace connecting investors with borrowers.
+Prior to April 28, 2018, we provided three services for loans facilitated on our marketplace, including loan facilitation services, post-origination services (e.g., cash processing and collection services) and guarantee services.
+Since we ceased to provide investor assurance program managed by us on April 28, 2018, we no longer provide any guarantee services.

-Our marketplace enables investors to directly invest in loans that can be selected, at the investors' discretion, from hundreds of new lending opportunities to pre-approved borrowers that are posted on our marketplace every day.
-Investors also have the option to use the automated investment program whereby borrowers are selected automatically and the funds are automatically allocated among pre-approved borrowers.
-The automated investment program automatically reinvests investors' funds as soon as a loan is repaid, enabling the investors to accelerate the reinvestment of investment proceeds without having to continually revisit our mobile application.
+Our platform enables investors to directly invest in loans that can be selected, at the investors' discretion, from hundreds of new lending opportunities to pre-approved borrowers that are posted on our marketplace every day.
+Investors also have the option to use automated investment programs whereby their funds are automatically allocated among pre-approved borrowers.
+The automated investment programs automatically reinvest investors' funds as soon as a loan is repaid, enabling the investors to accelerate the reinvestment of cash without having to continually revisit our mobile application.